FluSightNetwork/cdc-flusight-ensemble/README.md

 ## Parties involved

 Ensemble organizers: a group of challenge participants and CDC officials who oversee the implementation of the ensemble challenge.
 Anyone is welcome to join this group, and must commit to a once-weekly conference call starting in June 2017.
-Please register your interest by [[emailing XXX]].

 Ensemble participants: anyone who submits forecasts for the July 2017 deadline.
 As detailed below, anyone is welcome to participate in the challenge.

+Any interested parties are welcome to join the [FluSightNetwork email list](https://groups.google.com/d/forum/flusightnework ).

 ## Implementation details